xiaoxiao609/JRAW/index.md

 #About

 JRAW is designed to be an incredibly customizable API wrapper for Reddit written in Java.
-It supports most every common action one can do on the site, as well as being the only API wrapper that supports OAuth2.
+It supports most every common action one can do on the site, as well as currently being the only Java-based API wrapper that supports OAuth2.
 As an example, this code will retrieve the first page from the front page:

 ```java
 RedditClient reddit = new RedditClient(...)